Table of Contents

 - Chili has the world’s third-largest lithium reserve.

-Despite having the fourth-largest lithium deposits in the world, 6.8 million tonnes, according to the US Geological Survey, USA has very little production activity.
+Despite having the fourth-largest lithium deposits in the world, 6.8 million tonnes, according to the US Geological Survey, the USA has very little production activity.
 Despite having only, the fifth-highest overall reserve with 6.3 million tonnes, Australia was by far the largest lithium producer in the world in 2019.
-With 4.5 million tonnes of total lithium reserves, China comes in sixth on the list.
+With 4.5 million tonnes of total lithium reserves, China is sixth on the list.
 China as a nation produced 7,500 tonnes of metal in 2019, which ranked third globally.

 Lithium Reserve in India UPSC